 A vegan Potato Salad just the way you remembered it.
 Perfectly soft red skin potatoes mixed with fresh vegetables and herbs and tossed in a creamy zesty dressing for the perfect summer potluck dish.

 Friday is the last day of school for the kiddos.

 In past years this would set off my panic button but this summer I cannot wait!
 I have been working hard to get ahead here on MDV so that I can spend a lot of time relaxing and vacationing with my kids this summer.
 With beach days, backpacking and camping trips planned, a day trip to LA to see the Cubs play the Dodgers, and a trip to Minnesota to see some of my favorite people in the world, this summer is going to be all right!

+I think you’re going to love this potato salad.
 It’s refreshing, filling, and pairs perfectly with your barbecues, picnics, potlucks, and basically every other summer event I can imagine.
 My vegan potato salad is a spin off the classic dish you grew up eating.
 Filled fresh vegetables and herbs, such as red bell peppers, celery, dill and parsley and topped with a zesty vegan mayonnaise and white wine vinegar dressing, this is a recipe you’re going to want to keep on hand.